 This is further illustrated in figure\,\ref{fig:hist_delta_N1024t10_HGRX}, where we present two histograms for $N=4$ (red) and $N=64$ (blue) for $v/c=0.010$ (top panel) and $v/c = 0.002$ (bottom).
 In the top panel, the distribution in phase-space distance for both $N=4$ and $N=64$ are comparable, although the dispersion for $N=64$ is somewhat larger.
-When we reduce the speed of light (expressed as the parameter $v/c$), both distributions move toward larger values of $\delta$.
-For $\Cscaling = 0.002$ (bottom panel) the systems, though still somewhat relativistic, have mean and median values that already approach the Newtonian values.
-Keep in mind here that with this adopted scaling, the system would correspond to a cluster with a total mass of $\sim 1$\,\MSun\, at a size scale of $\sim 436$\,au.
+When we reduce the speed of light (expressed as the parameter $v/c$), both distributions move toward higher values of $\delta$.
+For $\Cscaling = 0.002$ (bottom panel), the systems, though still somewhat relativistic, have mean and median values that already approach the Newtonian values.
+We recall that with this adopted scaling, the system would correspond to a cluster with a total mass of $\sim 1$\,\MSun\, at a size scale of $\sim 436$\,au.
 Such a cluster of stars appears insufficiently relativistic for the degree of chaos in the equations of motion to be affected noticeably.

-However, for $\Cscaling = 0.0005$, which corresponds to a 4 times larger size scale, or equivalently a system 4 times more massive, the measurements in the Lyapunov time scale start to deviate from the Newtonian case.
+However, for $\Cscaling = 0.0005$, which corresponds to a size scale four times larger, or equivalently, to a system four times more massive, the measurements in the Lyapunov timescale start to deviate from the Newtonian case.
 When we further decrease $v/c \aplt 10^{-4}$, the mean and median values of both distributions are statistically indistinguishable from the Newtonian case.
-The dispersion, particularly noticeable for $N=64$, remains skewed to small values of $\delta$.
+The dispersion, particularly noticeable for $N=64$, remains skewed to low values of $\delta$.